oleks/git-cli-qsg/README.md

 $ git reset HEAD~
 ```

-This will undo the commit, but everything you added to this commit, is
+This will undo the commit, and reset everything you added before.
+You
-still staged for (a new) commit.
-You can proceed to `git reset` and
-`git add -p` as necessary, before you commit again.
+can proceed to `git add -p` as necessary, before you commit again.

 To commit with the original message as a starting point in a text-editor: